StimulCross/donation-alerts/packages/api/README.md

 });
 ```

 That's it!
-The widget should show this alert.
-Check [DonationAlertsSendCustomAlertData](https://stimulcross.github.io/donation-alerts/interfaces/api.DonationAlertsSendCustomAlertData.html) documentation page to see all available options you can use with custom alerts.
+The widget triggers the alert.
+Check [DonationAlertsSendCustomAlertData](https://stimulcross.github.io/donation-alerts/interfaces/api.DonationAlertsSendCustomAlertData.html) documentation page to see all the available options you can use with custom alerts.

 ---

 #### [Centrifugo API](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsCentrifugoApi.html)

 Donation Alerts supports real-time notifications over WebSocket protocol.
 To be able to listen to real-time notifications, you must subscribe to the private channels of your choice.
-This API takes this task.
+This API handles this task.

+> [!IMPORTANT]
-> **NOTE:** You must obtain an UUIDv4 client ID to subscribe users.
+> You must obtain an UUIDv4 client ID to subscribe users.
 This client ID is **NOT** the same as your Donation Alerts application client ID.
 Read more in the official Donation Alerts [documentation](https://www.donationalerts.com/apidoc#advertisement).

+> [!NOTE]
-> **TIP:** If you need to listen to real-time Donation Alerts notifications, consider using the [@donation-alerts/events](https://stimulcross.github.io/donation-alerts/modules/events.html) package.
+> If you need to listen to real-time Donation Alerts notifications, consider using [@donation-alerts/events](https://stimulcross.github.io/donation-alerts/modules/events.html) package.
 This library makes it very straightforward to listen to supported Donation Alerts channels without any extra actions.

 To subscribe to private channels you can use [subscribeUserToPrivateChannels](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsCentrifugoApi.html#subscribeUserToPrivateChannels) method: